pelayoarbues/quartz/content/index.md

 Outside of work, my hobbies include taking [analog street photographs](photography/photography.md), reading, and spending quality time with my family.
 I love learning about creative processes, management, and philosophy.
 You can learn about my [current priorities here](now.md).

 Want to talk or need help with something?
-You can check my [Office Hours policy](Office%20hours.md).
+You can check my availability at [Office Hours](Office%20hours.md).

 ## Stuff I do